mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 * Change the ``serial_number`` according to the serial number of your robot, for example ``j100-1234``.
-* In the ``system/hosts`` section, adapt the ``hostname`` according to the hostname of the onboard computer of your |jackal| robot.
+* In the ``system/hosts`` section, adapt the ``hostname`` according to the hostname of the onboard computer of your Jackal robot.
-* In the ``system/hosts`` section, adapt the ``ip`` value according to the IP address of your |jackal| robot -- either its static address or the dynamic address that is assigned by the router of your network.
+* In the ``system/hosts`` section, adapt the ``ip`` value according to the IP address of your Jackal robot -- either its static address or the dynamic address that is assigned by the router of your network.
 * In the ``system/ros2`` section, adapt the ``namespace`` string.
   While the Clearpath Robotics default configuration usually defines